Trademark

 • General Sessions - music scoring, sound editing and the recording of two new songs by the band, The Aims Gang for this feature film which made its debut at the 2002 Indie Memphis Film Festival in October of 2002.
 It was also screened at the Las Vegas Independent Film Festival in November, 2002.

-And at the Los Angeles Independent Film & Video Festival in 2003, it won the award for Best Score in a feature. . .see Awards
+And at the Los Angeles Independent Film & Video Festival in 2003, it won the award for Best Score in a feature.

 • Into Thy Narrow Bed - sound design, music and assistant editing for a pilot edition of this feature film which premiered at the McCoy Theatre on April 28, 2002.
-It was seen at the First Annual Media Co-op Film Festival in August and also received a special screening at the 2002 Indie Memphis Film Festival.
+It was seen at the First Annual Media Co-op Film Festival in August, 2002 and also received a special screening at the 2002 Indie Memphis Film Festival.

 • Production of Premonitioned Time, the Will Barrett Band debut CD with Keith "Mo" Morris and Charles David "CD" Overton.
-The disc was released October 4, 2002 with a big party and concert at the Gibson Lounge in Memphis.
+The disc was released October 4, 2002 with a concert at the Gibson Lounge in Memphis.
 The disc received praise from Commercial Appeal reviewer Bill Ellis in his holiday "Hot Sounds" article.
 In addition to broadcasts in the Southeast U.S., songs from the CD have been included in the soundtracks of the popular 80's shows Hunter and Stingray for the shows' rebroadcasts on cable TV.

-• Musically Yours - James A. Hyter, the debut solo CD by one of Memphis' best loved singers and entertainers.
+• Musically Yours - James A. Hyter, the solo CD by one of Memphis' best loved singers and entertainers.

 Listen to mp3 samples of music and sound design.